PSLmodels/ui_calculator/data_dict.md

 | `abs_2hqw`          | minimum dollar amount in two highest quarters                                                  |
 | `hqw_2hqw`          | minimum in two highest quarters as multiple of high quarter wages                              |

-## State Specific Notes:
+## State Specific Notes

 Colorado, Iowa, Minnesota, Ohio and Wyoming all include statewide averages as part of their calculations.
 We use averages [from the BLS](https://www.bls.gov/oes/current/oessrcst.htm).

 Colorado, Minnesota and New York have benefits schedules which change if the worker's income is in excess of a particular amount.
 We include the `inc_thresh` variable explained above to account for this.

-New Hampshire benefits are set to 1%, of annual wages the lower bound of the range of 1% - 1.1% in the Significant Provisions document.
+New Hampshire benefits are set to 1% of annual wages.
+This is the lower bound of the range of 1% - 1.1% in the Significant Provisions document.
 We could not readily find information on how the range between 1% and 1.1% is determined.

 North Dakota has a `wage_concept` which is not common to any other states and is coded as `ND` and described in the `wage_concept` table above.